-An irregularly branched thicket-forming shrub or small spreading tree.
+Rough-leaved dogwood is an irregularly branched thicket-forming shrub or small, spreading tree.

-Bark gray-brown with shallow grooves and short, thin plates.
+Bark is gray-brown with shallow grooves and short, thin plates.

-Twigs green and hairy when young, reddish-brown and smooth with age.
+Twigs are green and hairy when young, reddish-brown and smooth with age.

 Flowers May–June, yellowish-white, borne in spreading, long-stalked clusters 1–3 inches across; flower stalks 1–2 inches long, hairy; petals 4, spreading, pointed at the tip.